nepixl/raid-pokemon-bot/README.md

 Update pokemon of an existing raid poll.
 With this command you can change the pokemon raid boss from e.g. "Level 5 Egg" to "Lugia" once the egg has hatched.

 Based on your access to the bot, you may can only change the pokemon raid boss of raid polls you created yourself and cannot modify the pokemon of raid polls from other bot users.

+#### Command: /pokedex

+Show and update any pokemon raid boss.
+You can change the raid level (select raid level 0 to disable a raid boss), pokemon CP values and weather information of any pokemon raid boss.

 #### Command: /new